markwhiting/Whiting.me/README.md

 This is my personal site.
+It's built with Jekyll and hosted on GitHub Pages.

 ## To run